AvinashDalvi89/internetkatta-hashnode/cl3tvwvco0085cfnvfpgv7mmv.md

 This is what I have learned and summarised from book.
 Thanks to Robin Sharma for awesome book.

 Thanks for reading this whole summary.
 Hope it will inspire you to help other people and help you to become a leader without a title.
 I need your help to share this summary and about the book "The Leader Who Had No Title " to your friends, your social networks.
 If possible, give this book to your friend.
-You can follow me on twitter handle @aviboy2006
+You can follow me on twitter handle @AvinashDalvi_

 Feel free to reach out to me if you need any help.
 I will be happy to answer your query if any.